Deformations of algebras in noncommutative geometry: Hochschild cohomology and infinitesimal deformations

 where

 Similarly,

 where

-As for cohomology, we will denote $C^\bullet(A) := C^\bullet(A,A)$. \begin{remark} To extend Hochschild cohomology $HH^\bullet(A)$ to the case $A = \cO_X := C^\infty(X)$ for $X$ a $C^\infty$-manifold, we define $C^\bullet(A)$ as above, except restricting each space $\Hom_\bk(A^{\otimes m}, A)$ to the subspace of \emph{smooth polydifferential operators}, i.e., linear maps spanned by tensor products of smooth (rather than algebraic) differential operators $A \to A$.
-These are operators which are spanned by polynomials in smooth vector fields (which are not the same as algebraic derivations in the smooth setting: a smooth vector field is always a derivation of $A$ as an abstract algebra, but not conversely).
-We will not define more general Hochschild (co)homology spaces in the $C^\infty$ case. \end{remark}
+As for cohomology, we will use the notation $C^\bullet(A) := C^\bullet(A,A)$. \begin{remark} To extend Hochschild cohomology $\HH^\bullet(A)$ to the $C^\infty$ context, i.e., where $A = \cO(X) := C^\infty(X)$ for $X$ a $C^\infty$ manifold, we do not make the same definition as above (i.e., we do not treat $A$ as an ordinary associative algebra).
+Instead, we define the Hochschild cochain complex so as to place in degree $m$ the subspace of $\Hom_\bk(A^{\otimes m}, A)$ of \emph{smooth polydifferential operators}, i.e., linear maps spanned by tensor products of smooth (rather than algebraic) differential operators $A \to A$, or equivalently, operators which are spanned by polynomials in smooth vector fields (which are not the same as algebraic derivations in the smooth setting: a smooth vector field is always a derivation of $A$ as an abstract algebra, but not conversely).
+This can be viewed as restricting to the ``local'' part of Hochschild cohomology (because polydifferential operators are local in the sense that the result at a point $x$ only depends on the values in a neighborhood of $x$). \end{remark}